The Auto Trader expert verdict: ★★★★★ ★★★★★ 4.5

 The Mazda CX-5’s cabin is an appealing, comfortable place to spend your time.
 Everything looks and feels very classy, and the fine driving position and good visibility help you feel at ease behind the wheel.

 Practicality is excellent.
-Although the CX-5 is priced and specified to go head-to-head with the Volkswagen Tiguan, it’s a bigger vehicle, especially where it counts.
-Being slightly wider and a good bit longer means it provides more elbow room and a lot more legroom for rear-seat passengers.
+Although the CX-5 is priced and specified to go head-to-head with the Volkswagen Tiguan, it’s a bigger vehicle, especially for those in the back.
 The rear seats can't slide back and forwards in the same way they do in the Tiguan, but the Mazda’s backrest can be reclined by a few degrees to help your passengers have a snooze.

-The CX-5 also has a very large boot, with a 506-litre capacity that expands to 1,620 litres when you fold down the 40/20/40-split rear seat backs.
-These can be flipped down in a few seconds using handles just inside the boot, while higher-spec models also havea powered tailgate that can be controlled remotely via the key fob.
+The CX-5 also has a very large boot and handy 40/20/40-split rear seat backs.
+These can be flipped down in a few seconds using handles just inside the boot, while higher-spec models also have a powered tailgate that can be controlled remotely via the key fob.

 Family-friendly it might be but the CX-5 is also surprisingly good fun, with a nimble feel and precise steering that make it very enjoyable to drive.
-While the ride is on the firm side, it’s never uncomfortable and gives the CX-5 great composure at speed.
+On the bigger wheels the ride comfort is a little crisp around town but it’s never uncomfortable and gives the CX-5 great composure at speed.

 Features of the Mazda CX-5